status-im/storage-econ-model/README.md

 ### Generalized Dynamical System Digest
 The STATUS network composed as a Generalized Dynamical System and framed in a [cadCAD Specification](Status_Digest_3__cadCAD_Representation.pdf).

+### Decision Support System Digest
+The framework for the cadCAD model to serve as a [Decision Support System](Status_Digest_4_DSS.pdf) for the STATUS network utilizing the parameter selection under uncertainty workflow.
 ***
 ## Models and Tests
 Implementing the above architecture and design decisions into models reside in branches in this repository.